-At September 30, 2023, our total nonaccrual loans were \$3.0 million, or 0.10% of total loans held for investment, as compared to \$5.8 million, or 0.21% of total loans held for investment, at December 31, 2022.
-These loans within this amount that exceeded \$250 thousand were specifically analyzed and specific valuation allowances were established as necessary and included in the ACL for loans as of September 30, 2023 to cover any probable loss.
-One relationship totaling \$13.3 million that was placed on nonaccrual during the second quarter of 2023 with a specific reserve of \$1.3 million, was fully collected during the third quarter of 2023.
+At June 30, 2023, our total nonaccrual loans were \$16.6 million, or 0.56% of total loans held for investment, as compared to \$5.8 million, or 0.21% of total loans held for investment, at December 31, 2022.
+These loans within this amount that exceeded \$250 thousand were specifically analyzed and specific valuation allowances were established as necessary and included in the ACL for loans as of June 30, 2023 to cover any probable loss.
+One relationship totaling \$13.3 million was placed on nonaccrual during the second quarter of 2023 with a specific reserve of \$1.3 million based on the borrower beginning asset liquidation.
+The borrower has continued with payment performance and we expect material reductions of principal in the third quarter 2023.
+Additionally, the Company had two credits totaling \$2.9 million that were removed from nonaccrual status during the second quarter of 2023 as a result of principal paydowns, improved cash flow, and continued sustained payment performance.

-Nonperforming loans were \$4.8 million at September 30, 2023 and \$7.8 million at December 31, 2022.
-In addition to the \$13.3 million collection noted above, there was a full repayment during the third quarter of 2023 of one relationship totaling \$3.3 million that was nonperforming but still accruing.
+Nonperforming loans were \$21.0 million at June 30, 2023 and \$7.8 million at December 31, 2022.

 Occasionally, the Company modifies loans to borrowers in financial distress by providing principal forgiveness, term extensions, an other than insignificant payment delay, or interest rate reduction.
 When principal forgiveness is provided, the amount of forgiveness is charged-off against the ACL for loans.
 Typically, one type of concession, such as term extension, is granted initially.
 If the borrower continues to experience financial difficulty, another concession, such as principal forgiveness, may be granted.
 In some cases, the Company provides multiple types of concessions on one loan.
 The Company closely monitors the performance of loans that are modified to borrowers experiencing financial difficulty to understand the effectiveness of its modification efforts.
 Upon the Company's determination that a modified loan has subsequently been deemed to not be fully collectible, the uncollectible amount is written off.
-Therefore, the amortized cost basis of the loan is reduced by the uncollectible amount and the ACL for loans is adjusted by the same
+Therefore, the amortized cost basis of the loan is reduced by the uncollectible amount and the ACL for loans is adjusted by the same amount.